 If recruiters cannot easily contact the candidate, they move on to the next candidate.
 Potential customers or clients also move on.

 Protecting our privacy is very important for all of us.
-However, contact information must be available, or being visible online is a waste of time unless all we want to do is share information with people who already have all of our contact information.
+However, without contact information available on your Profile, being visible in LinkedIn is a waste of time.

 Be sure that you check your Gmail and Google Voice accounts often, or forward them to email addresses and phone numbers that you do check often.
 [For anyone who is curious, these recommendations were NOT paid for by Google!
 These are, currently, your best options.
 If something better develops, those better options will be recommended here.]

-You can make the street address of your work location visible, or at least the city and state, but do NOT make your home address visible, even if you are not employed.
+You can make the street address of your work location visible, or at least the city and state.
+Do NOT make your home address visible, even if you are not employed.

 Recruiters are always in a hurry because their revenue depends on it.
-So, if they find you and think you are qualified for an opportunity, be easy for them to contact.
+So, if they find you and think you are qualified for one of their opportunities, be easy for them to contact.
 Be active, daily, on LinkedIn to increase the chances of discovery and also to show recruiters that you are paying daily attention to LinkedIn.